Modern Romanticism 101 – A Guide

 Stories of Romanticism are not necessarily romantic with love stories attached but refer to the style of Romanticism in modern times.

-In short, we describe Modern Romanticism as stories from 1900 to the present day influenced by Medieval Romanticism and the Romantic Era of the 18th and 19th centuries.
+In short, Modern Romanticism is a movement that emphasizes stories from 1900 to the present day influenced by Medieval Romanticism and the Romantic Era of the 18th and 19th centuries.

-In short, we describe Modern Romanticism as stories from 1900 to the present day influenced by Medieval Romanticism and the Romantic Era of the 18th and 19th centuries.
+In short, Modern Romanticism is a movement that emphasizes stories from 1900 to the present day influenced by Medieval Romanticism and the Romantic Era of the 18th and 19th centuries.

 THE FULL MODERN ROMANTICISM 101 GUIDE STARTS HERE

 Below, we include a detailed checklist and guide for Modern Romanticism in entertainment.
 As well as a checklist of what Modern Romanticism isn’t.
-Beyond that, we include some examples to get you started in the world of Modern Romanticism.
-And then answer a few questions for clarification.
+Beyond that, we have some examples to get you started in Modern Romanticism.

-Before we can move on to the checklist, we first need to define what “Romanticism” is and what Medieval Romanticism is!
+Before moving on to the checklist, we first need to define what Romanticism is and Medieval Romanticism is!
 As well as the difference between Romantic and romantic.

 ROMANTICISM

-Romantic, with a capital R, means something very different from romantic or romance in general.
+Romantic, with a capital R, means something very different from romantic or romance.
 Romantic with a capital R refers to the Romantic Period – better known as Romanticism (which also differs from romanticism).

 Still, you may be scratching your head.
-What could possibly be the difference between Romanticism & romanticism?
-And what is the difference between Romantic & romantic?
+What could be the difference between Romanticism and romanticism?
+And what is the difference between Romantic and romantic?

 Let’s explore.